Implementing the Convention

 Response to the recommendations

-In 2023 the New Zealand Government agreed to an overall Government response to implement 51 out of 60 Concluding Observations that came from New Zealand’s last examination by the United Nations (UN) committee on its implementation of the United Nations Convention on the Rights of People with Disabilities (UNCRPD).
+In 2025, the New Zealand Government agreed to an overall Government response to implement 30 out of 63 Concluding Observations that came from New Zealand’s last examination by the United Nations (UN) committee on its implementation of the United Nations Convention on the Rights of People with Disabilities.
+A further 17 observations will be considered as part of a refreshed Disability Strategy.